We’d all love to know how he does it.

 At first he would just respond to every email that came in, simply because he was raised with manners, and felt that it was rude not to.
 If someone had taken the time to connect with him, he told me, he felt it was only appropriate that he should respond.
 So responding to emails became more of a task that he had in his system that he just did.

-But then, having a Mechanic profile as his secondary profile and naturally wired to search for clues as to make things more efficient and effective, he noticed that it just worked.
+But then, having a Mechanic profile as his secondary profile and naturally wired to search for clues about how to be effective, he noticed that it just worked.
 By responding to people on his list, he engendered much more support and this bore itself out in his sales results.
 Notice that he intuitively saw this before he formalised it – because that’s how his mind works.
 That is his natural “Money Genius Type”, or his special skill: to look for what works, and then OPTIMIZE it, make it even more effective.

 And so that’s what he did.